neilenns/mobiflight-docs/content/devices/seven-segment-display/configuring-output/index.md

 Make sure the MobiFlight **Run** button is clicked in the toolbar, then try toggling the parking brake in the simulator.
 The attached LED should light up when the parking brake is applied.

 {{% /steps %}}

+> [!TIP]
+> TM1637 display modules are configured the same way but have fewer digit and decimal pins to select from in the **Display** tab.